openemr/host-openemr-on-aws-fargate/README.md

 Note that using this functionality will incur extra costs.
 Information on pricing for the RDS Data API can be found [here](https://aws.amazon.com/rds/aurora/pricing/?refid=d0d2d16d-a4b1-420d-b102-bf8ef4afa0c9#Data_API_costs).

 # Aurora ML for AWS Bedrock

+Note: Not all integrations are enabled for all versions of the Aurora MySQL engine at all times.
+New engine versions often don't ship with features like the Bedrock integration enabled but instead have them enabled later.
+We try to keep the MySQL engine set by default to one of the more recent versions of the engine.
+If you want to enable this feature you may need to change the MySQL engine version to a previous version.
+If you need to do this make sure you change the engine version for both the parameter group and the database itself.

 You can toggle on and off the [Aurora ML for AWS Bedrock Integration](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock) by setting the "enable_bedrock_integration" parameter in the "cdk.json" file.